Children's Hospital is part of the UPMC family.

 Ms. Cannon: Well, I’d like to say to families to remember to enjoy this new experience with your child.
 We all hope that this new school experience will be perfect – but changes do occur either with staff or program locations or the needs of your child may change.
 There are ways to work out those bumps in the educational road.
 The IEP can always be reopened and plans can be changed to more effectively educate your child.

-If you have more questions or you want more in depth information on IEP/LRE and preschool programs please go to the website for the Educational Law Center. www.elc-pa.org or you can write to us at email@example.com.
+If you have more questions or you want more in depth information on IEP/LRE and preschool programs please go to the Educational Law Center website, or you can write to us at firstname.lastname@example.org.

 Dr. Vellody: I’ll second that, Sheila.
 The whole reason our Center exists is to help people in our area through the different stages of their child’s life.
 Please don’t hesitate to contact us with any questions about this transition process or any other question you may have.
 Who knows, your question may well be a future podcast topic!
 But that does wrap up this podcast.
 Sheila, thanks for sharing your knowledge on the preschool transition with us today.
 I know that this information is timely as IEPs are being created as we speak!
 To our listeners, I’d like to thank you again for listening.
 We hope you are enjoying these podcasts and finding the information helpful.
 Don’t forget to subscribe to the podcast through iTunes so you don’t miss an episode!
 I’d like to thank our listener who suggested this podcast topic today.
 If any of you have any other podcast topic suggestions, please send us your request to email@example.com.
 We’ll talk with you again soon.
 Bye bye.